 For more than two decades we have had a much better looking and functional law enforcement center on Carter Avenue, and the old jail sits un-used, but still ooogly.
 Yet, we are going to spend public money putting a new roof on the ooogly thing.

 The only function it currently serves is to block the view of the classic and beautiful 1909 Union County Courthouse from anyone going west on Main Street.

 Why not spend the roof money to demolish the ooogly old jail and haul it to the landfill in dump trucks?
 I realize it’s built out of solid poured concrete and would be difficult to demolish.
 I realize also that the historical preservationists would have a conniption fit if they thought it might be torn down.

 Having restored several century old houses, including the one we live in, I’ll put my historical preservation creds up against those of anyone I know in Northeast Mississippi.
 I think the fact that the old jail is just plain ooogly – and also of no use to the public – outweighs any historic significance it can claim.
 There is certainly no sound argument for spending 30 grand to put a new roof on the ooogly old thing.

 If you had an ugly wart on your forehead, would you leave it there for no other reason than the fact it had been there for a long time, was thence an historic object?

--JWSNew Albany MS, Northeast MS news, old Union County Jail, Union County MS
+-JWSNew Albany MS, old jail, Union County MS